 If a student already has an IEP but is not making progress or there are new needs, refer to this sample letter Requesting a Reevaluation of a Student with an IEP.

 Can the school deny an evaluation request?

-If the school refuses to evaluate, you have be notified in writing.
-After receiving Notice, parents could dispute the decision via a State Complaint.
+If the school refuses to evaluate, you have to be notified in writing.
+After receiving Notice, parents have the option to dispute the decision via a State Complaint.

 How long is an evaluation supposed to take?

 The school wants to look at existing information.
 What does this mean?

 A Review of Existing Evaluation Data (REED) is the process of looking at what information is already available (stuff like: developmental history, discipline records, report cards, standard state and district testing) and determining what additional data is needed before making a decision.